Tarakanda Upazila

 Tarakanda (তারাকান্দা) is an upazila of Mymensingh District in Bangladesh.
-It lies on the banks of Mara Kharia river.
+It lies on the banks of the Mara Kharia River.

 History

 It is estimated that human habitation in this area began between the sixth and twelfth centuries.

 Tarakanda was established as a thana on 19 May 1999.
 In 2012, Tarakanda Thana was upgraded into an upazila (sub-district), making it the latest upazila of Mymensingh District.
 Prior to this, Tarakanda was a part of Phulpur Upazila.

 Demographics

 According to the 2022 Bangladeshi census, Tarakanda Upazila had 79,506 households and a population of 337,308.
 11.32% of the population were under 5 years of age.
 Tarakanda had a literacy rate (age 7 and over) of 67.15%: 68.36% for males and 65.98% for females, and a sex ratio of 97.18 males for 100 females.
 17,503 (5.19%) lived in urban areas.

 Economy and tourism

 The Tarakanda Jami Mosque is a popular mosque.
 The Tarakanda Bazar is also noted.
-The Tarakanda Barta, Monthly Kaler Alo, Monthly Nabadiganta and Fortnightly Tarakanda are published here.
+The weekly newspaper Tarakanda Barta is published here.
 The economy is mostly agriculturaland the upazila produces a large quantity of fish and vegetables.